khealy/khealy.github.io/portfolio/restaurant/index.md

 - Mexican, 16 items
 - American, 10 item

-**Note:** I used "top orders" as a proxy for "top customers" since we have order- and item-level data but not customer-level data.

 ### Recommendations and Next Steps ###
 Although the American category has the lowest average prices, the items in this category are ordered frequently by customers as a whole.
-Although it's ordered far less often by our top spenders, I would recommend leaving the category largely as is because it's driving both revenue and order numbers.
+Although our top spenders order "American" items less often, I would recommend leaving the category largely as is because it's driving both revenue and order numbers.
 The cheeseburger and hamburger, for example are among our top 5 items by revenue.

 The Mexican category, however, needs changes.
 I would recommend eliminating both the Chicken Tacos and the Cheese Quesadillas from the menu since they're performing poorly.
 The tacos were ordered only once by our highest spenders and is the least popular item amongst all customer orders, despite its relatively low price ($11.95).
 Similarly the quesadillas ($10.95) were the 5th least popular item overall and weren't ordered at all by our highest spenders.

 Overall, both the Italian and Asian categories are doing well.
-They are the top 2 categories by revenue, and are broadly populary judged by order item count.
-Therefore, I don't recommend any immediate changes in either of these categories.
+They are the top 2 categories by revenue, and are broadly popular judged by order item count.
+Therefore, I don't recommend any immediate changes to either of these categories.

 **Next steps:** I'd like to conduct a customer survey to get some additional information from our customers about what changes they'd like to see on our menu.
 I'll set up a meeting with you and the executive chef to discuss the parameters.